qwertyu63/Chaos-Chess/README.md

 # Features
 * The script generates names and labels for every piece.
 Pieces common to variant chess keep their normal names, while more novel pieces have randomly generated names.
+* Randomly generated pieces can have restrictions or bent movements.
 * The generated layout is checked to ensure that every pawn is protected at the start of the game.

 # Example Output